ibm-cloud-docs/EventStreams/eventstreams025.md

 ## Limitations

 When using the REST producer API, there is a limitation on the record key and value size.
-These limitations are :
+These limitations are as follows:
-* Maximum key size is 4K
+* Maximum key size is 4 K
-* Maximum value size is 64K
+* Maximum value size is 64 K

 ## API reference
 {: #rest_api_reference}